Group Health offers a variety of volunteer opportunities for people like you who are ready and willing to lend a helping hand.

 - Staying with a patient so the caregiver can rest or take a break

-- Reading to patients or assisting with correspondence
+- Visiting with patients, reading to them, or assisting with correspondence

 - Running errands, grocery shopping, and picking up prescriptions